-Copyright © 2016 Mike Evans.
+Copyright © 2017 Mike Evans.
 All rights reserved.

-Eliana’s stomach rumbled audibly, her body trying to remind her busy mind of her growing hunger.
+Eliana’s stomach rumbled, her body trying to remind her busy mind of her growing hunger.
 She barely noticed.
 Her head was bent over delicate work, her concentration wholly fixed on a small piece of metal.
 The last time she’d noticed her physical needs had been hours ago.
 Vaguely, she had registered that she was both starving and exhausted, but she’d brushed the sensations aside then and couldn’t be bothered by them now.

 She held a pair of tweezers in her hand, the tip hovering over an ancient wristwatch.
-She was focused on a tiny part made up of three components: a steel center rod, a disc, and a finely machined pinion gear, over a thousand years old.
+She was focused on a tiny part made up of three components: a steel center rod, a disc, and a finely machined pinion gear that was over a thousand years old.
 Eliana had created the disc herself.
 It represented the absolute pinnacle of technical achievement for the modern-day Tinkers of Waskaganish: a nearly perfect circle of hardened steel.
 The tolerances of machining this disc to within a fraction of a millimeter had been achieved through the dedicated efforts of generations.

 She had learned about clocks under her father’s patient instruction.
 Balance wheels and ratchets.
 Pinions and jewels.
 The mystery of keyless works.
 Each aspect of clockwork could be understood through careful examination.
 Then it was a matter of scavenging from one broken machine to repair another, which was easy enough once the mechanisms were understood.

-She caught a glimpse of herself as she adjusted the small mirror on her cluttered workbench to direct more light towards the part.
-What she saw reminded her that she should probably take better care of herself: Her black eyes, which she usually regarded as quite striking, looked more haunting, on account of the puffy skin underneath them.
+She caught a glimpse of herself as she adjusted the mirror on her cluttered workbench to direct more light towards the part.
+What she saw reminded her that she should probably take better care of herself: Her black eyes, which she usually regarded as quite striking, looked more haunted on account of the puffy skin underneath them.
 Her face was framed by black hair, the color of graphite, with the same silvery sheen.
 It was long, straight, and she had to admit, somewhat greasy.

-Her hollow cheeks suggested she should eat more.
+Her hollow cheeks indicated she should eat more.
 Just a couple of generations ago, this would have been unremarkable.
-But in this era of relative abundance, it suggested she simply needed to take better care of herself.
+But in this era of relative abundance, it suggested she simply needed to pay more attention to her physical needs.